iamsherrysingh/COMP6611/README.md

 ===============

 1. 'SM Projects' is directory that has project wise jacoco reports, pom.xml that has configuration used and the projects exported as zip.
+2. Metric contain the following:
-2. 'PI Test Reports' has results for PI test.
+  A.   'PI Test Reports' has results for PI test.
-3. 'Code Churn Reports' has results for Code Churn.
+  B.   'Code Churn Reports' has results for Code Churn.
-4. 'Defect Density Reports' has JIRA reports and results from LocMetric tool.
+  C.   'Defect Density Reports' has JIRA reports and results from LocMetric tool.